Kong/docs.konghq.com/app/_src/gateway/key-concepts/consumers.md

 ## Use cases for consumers

-The following is a short list of common use cases for consumers:
+The following are examples of common use cases for consumers:

 Use case | Description
 ---------|------------